-This last one is a fun one–you should have a good selection of photos on your site!
+This last one is a fun one–you should have a good selection of photos on your site.
 This means different things for different people.
 If you are a blogger, having at least one strong image per post is important in order for readers to stay engaged and can visually picture the story you are telling.
-For businesses or other types of websites, showing your products through photos is a great creative strategy.
-Give your website visitors an experience!
-Immerse them in your brand through high-quality, original images.
+For businesses or other types of websites, showing your products through compelling, authentic photos is pretty necessary.
+Give your website visitors an experience, and immerse them in your brand through high-quality, original images.
 You can try to take photos yourself or hire a photographer for a good selections of photos to implement on your site.
 For bloggers, check out Madison’s Photography 101 post to bring your blog to the next level.

 12. Calls to Action

 No matter the goals for your website, your site should clearly define a call(s) for action on each page.
 There should be a flow of action throughout your website.
 For example, your home page should have a clear way of getting to know more about your brand.
 Then from there, visitors may want to know what you write about or what services you provide.
 Make sure you direct them to this content.
 Afterwards, you may want them to sign up for your email list, follow you on social media or get in contact with you.
 Again, make sure there is a clear call to action on every page of your site.